setting up your own supplier relationship management database today!

 While eAuctions and making savings are a key part of the eSourcing process, they are by no means the only benefits.

-A detailed RFI and questionnaire process, enables users of eSourcing platforms to maintain compliance at all times.
-By fullying qualifying suppliers, users are able to mitigate and minimise any foreseeable, or unforeseeable risks.
+A detailed RFI and questionnaire process enables users of eSourcing platforms to maintain compliance at all times.
+Mitigate and minimise any foreseeable or unforeseeable risks.

-Should a company find themselves considering or looking for an alternative supplier, eSourcing presents a time efficient way of narrowing down the market.
-Even if a supplier doesn’t win a tendering event, their data is stored in the eSourcing platform should they be needed again.
+Need to change your supplier? eSourcing presents a time-efficient way of narrowing down the market.
+Even if a supplier doesn’t win a tendering event, their data is stored in the eSourcing platform should they be needed later.

-Utilising one platform rather than juggling emails, PDFs and Excel spreadsheets, ensures visibility during the tendering and sourcing process.
-Managing the sourcing process becomes a lot easier with all data and communication stored together.
-When it comes to auditing, all information can conveniently be revisited.
+Our platform ensures powerful visibility during the sourcing process.
+All data and communication is stored together for quick and simple access.
+And, when it comes to auditing, all information can conveniently be revisited.

 Cloud-based procurement solutions were considered to be little more than a “bolt-on” application, before the postmodern ERP era.
 Now, however, they are often seen as the linchpin of a dynamic and global digital procurement practice.Read More